Rob Senderoff

 Robert Andrew Senderoff (born July 25, 1973) is the head men's basketball coach at Kent State University.
 The winningest and longest-tenured coach in program history, he has led the Flashes to a Mid-American Conference regular season title as well as NCAA Tournament appearances in 2017 and 2023.

 Personal and early life

 Senderoff is a native of Spring Valley, New York.
 He played basketball for his high school team.
 He earned a bachelor's degree in business administration from University at Albany in 1995, and was also a student assistant with the basketball program.

 He then moved on to Miami University, where he was a graduate assistant and earned a master's degree in sports studies in 1997.
-He is married to Lauren (née Edelstein), with a son and daughter, Ray and Samantha.
+He is married to Lauren (née Edelstein), with two children, Ray and Samantha.
 He is Jewish, and is a member of Temple Beth Shalom in Hudson, Ohio, and lives in Stow, Ohio.